-For academic year 2007-2008, all ten graduating seniors completed a writing portfolio in the senior capstone course, English 410.
-The portfolios were reviewed from faculty on the English Writing Major Committee, using the rubrics for evaluation of each artifact.
+For academic year 2011-2012, three graduating seniors completed a writing portfolio in the senior capstone course, English 410.
+Only two portfolios were submitted for assessment review.
+The portfolios were reviewed by the English Department Chair using the rubrics for evaluation of each artifact.

-Overall, student performance was rated in the GREEN range, with composite scores of 2.8 for Artifact 1 (a personal writing theory or statement of poetics), 2.7 for Artifact 2 (writing theory research), and 2.7 for Artifact 3 (annotations of writing samples).
-So as a group, the English writing students are demonstrating an excellent level of performance on the key learning outcome goals.
+Overall, student performance was rated in the borderline GREEN/YELLOW range, with composite scores of 2.5 for Artifact 1 (a personal writing theory or statement of poetics), 2.5 for Artifact 2 (writing theory research), and 2 for Artifact 3 (annotations of writing samples).
+Such outcomes are cause for celebration-students are learning and faculty are delivering valuable instruction.